 It was because of Trim Healthy Mama that I decided to start this website in February 2017.
-I had been blogging away (and still occasionally do) on my other website, MeasuringFlower.com.
+I had been blogging away on my other website, MeasuringFlower.com.
 There, I wrote about real food and natural living.
 But I found myself only wanting to share recipes that I had developed–especially ones on plan.
 Realizing that this strayed somewhat from the natural living genre that Measuring Flower was meant to be (since it really isn’t just a food blog), I decided instead to start this blog, TJ’s Taste.

 About TJ’s Taste

 Here on TJ’s Taste, you’ll find tried and true low glycemic (sugar free and low carb or healthy carb) recipes that are easy to make, full of healthy ingredients, on plan with Trim Healthy Mama, often keto, family friendly, great for company, and, most importantly, DELICIOUS!

 One of my favorite things to do is take old family favorites (a vast majority of which are pretty unhealthy!) and transform them into THM friendly dishes that are for sure tasty.
-Some are pretty challenging, but once I’ve tweaked them and perfected them enough, they return to the table as a family favorite–only low glycemic and healthy!
+Some are pretty challenging, but once I’ve tweaked them and perfected them enough, they return to the table as family favorites–only low glycemic and healthy!